Rank of Cards

 The eights are placed on the left of the sevens in their respective suits - nines and higher cards in sequence are piled on the eights.

-Each player must play a card during his turn if possible; if the person cannot play, he puts one chip in the pot and the turn passes to the left.
-The game ends when one player gets rid of all his cards.
-Each opponent then pays the pot one chip for each card remaining in his hand, and the winner takes the pot.
+Each player must play a card during their turn if possible; if the person cannot play, they put one chip in the pot and the turn passes to the left.
+The game ends when one player gets rid of all of their cards.
+Each opponent then pays the pot one chip for each card remaining in their hand, and the winner takes the pot.

-If a player passes when he could have played, the offender must pay three chips into the pot.
-If the player passed when he was able to play a seven, he must pay an additional five chips to the players holding the six and the eight of the same suit.
+If a player passes when they could have played, the offender must pay three chips into the pot.
+If the player passed when they were able to play a seven, they must pay an additional five chips to the players holding the six and the eight of the same suit.